jamf/authchanger/README.md

 Authchanger is a utility to help you manage the authorization database used by macOS to determine how the login process progresses.

+This utility is used for both the open source NoMAD Login AD and the commercial Jamf Connect Login applications and is typically included with the standard installation of both.

 ## Options